awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-image-deployment-console.md

-# Build and Automate an OS Image Deployment Using the EC2 Image Builder Console<a name="image-builder-image-deployment-console"></a>
+# Build and automate an operating system image deployment using the EC2 Image Builder console<a name="image-builder-image-deployment-console"></a>

 The following steps guide you through an image deployment with Image Builder from the EC2 Image Builder console\.